Rigpa Moving Forward

 Rigpa boards jointly set up the independent investigation for complainants to come forward and be listened to in a confidential and sensitive way.
 The report was published on 5 September 2018.

 In December 2017, as five of the eight letter-writers are based in the USA, Rigpa US also asked a neutral third party, the Zen-based reconciliation organisation An Olive Branch, to hold a listening post and a healing process.
-This process is still underway.

 The teams managing Rigpa internationally and nationally, including the Vision Board, have been reflecting on the culture that enabled this situation to take place, and continue to do so.
 Workshops specifically addressing this topic will continue to take place in the coming months.